erik-norlin/Fourier-Neural-Operator/README.md

 ## Implementation ##

 ### What the project does ###
-With this implementation one can generate fluid flows of desired spatial and temporal resolution, then train and evaluate an FNO.
-The implementation purely as it is allows one to predict how fluid flow evolves over time for different spatial resolutions using our trained FNO.
+With this implementation one can generate fluid flows of two spatial spatial dimensons in any resolution both spatially and temporally, then train and evaluate an FNO from the generated data.
+The implementation as it is allows one to predict how fluid flow evolves over time for different spatial resolutions using our trained FNO.

 More specifically, the project includes four scripts that allows one to
 * Generate fluid flows of either .npy or .mat files ([generate_NavierStokes_2d.ipynb](https://github.com/erik-norlin/Fourier-Neural-Operator/blob/main/src/data/generate_NavierStokes_2d.ipynb))